 With over fifteen years’ experience, Nina worked previously for ITV, the BBC, the Stephen Sondheim Society and the University of Nottingham – working on everything from rights clearance to finance.

 She is our fixer – being first point of call for clients, associates and partners; ensuring all our systems and communications are running; juggling overfull diaries; supporting marketing tracking, campaigns and online; purchasing and project office support.

 Sophia Woodley, Design Manager

-With a DPhil in Modern History from the University of Oxford, she maintains an interest in online learning, and has done curriculum development for Nord Anglia Education and Oxford Royale Academy.
-From 2013 through 2015 she was a board member of the Arts Alliance of Northern New Hampshire.
+Sophia has a DPhil in Modern History, an MSt in Historical Research and an MA in Modern History and Politics from the University of Oxford.
+She has taught and designed online learning materials for the University of Oxford, Nord Anglia Education and Oxford Royale Academy.
+Between 2012 and 2015 she was a board member of the Arts Alliance of Northern New Hampshire.

 Katherine is an experienced Project Manager, with a particular fondness for complicated tech projects involving government grants.
 Katherine spent three years running operations at a tech start-up focusing around individual recommendation and gathering the broad set of skills that remit implies.
 Before that adventure she ran several Innovate UK grant projects, broadly in the intersection between culture and technology, and served as the knowledge manager in an executive coaching firm.
 She has strong opinions on versioning.